vlkv/chocofly/docs/layout.md

 ## Language layout switch (EN-RU)
 - The keyboard shortcut that toggles the language layout consists of **one** key.
-I use LWin key for this, but it could be a CapsLock as well.
+I use LWin key for this, but it could be a (useless) CapsLock as well.
 - We need to have two independent language toggle keys: one on the left half and another one on the right half of the keyboard.
   Because we want equal comfort for both of our hands.